powsybl/powsybl-diagram/docs/single_line_diagrams/layout/horizontalBusList.md

   `[startingIndex, getEndingIndex())`, where `getEndingIndex()` is `startingIndex + length`.
 Consequently, its last position is `getEndingIndex() - 1` (when the list is not empty).

-The indexes of a `HorizontalBusList` refer to positions in the `BSCluster`, whose columns are the `VerticalBusSet`s.
+The indexes of a `HorizontalBusList` refer to positions in the `BSCluster`, whose columns are the `VerticalBusSet` objects.
-The same `BusNode` can therefore occur at several contiguous positions in a list when it spans several `VerticalBusSet`s.
+The same `BusNode` can therefore occur at several contiguous positions in a list when it spans several `VerticalBusSet` objects.

 A `HorizontalBusList` is initially created with one `BusNode` for each bus node of a `VerticalBusSet`, when a `BSCluster` is built (see [BSCluster](bsCluster.md#build)).
 When two clusters are merged, the selected `HorizontalBusListsMerger`